 - If you delete the CloudFormation template, it may delete related resources, but the CPM policy is not automatically deleted because deleting the policy will delete old backup data.

+CPM also allows you to view the log of the failed tag scan from “General Settings”.
+This is helpful to identify any mismatched configuration or naming.
 In this article, we have demonstrated how tag based scanning with Cloud Protection Manager (CPM) can help you achieve automatic application consistent backup and recovery.
 CPM is an enterprise-class backup solution for EC2 based on EBS & RDS snapshots.
 It supports consistent application backups on Linux as well as Windows servers.
 CPM is sold in the AWS Marketplace.
 See our pricing or try it for free.